ThisKo0/PPSSPP_CWCheat/ULES01489/Walkthrough.md

     <td>Be Optimistic</td>
     <td>H.G Spring.</td>
     <td>you must have planted the seed and waters it everyday</td>
-    <td>After this event you wont be able to buy the Blue Mist Flower seed anymore from Lyla's Flower Shop.
-The flower is wilted when you see this event, you can just remove it or leave it there until the next event.You dont have to water it anymore.</td>
+    <td>After this event you wont be able to buy the Blue Mist Flower seed anymore from Lyla's Flower Shop.<br>The flower is wilted when you see this event, you can just remove it or leave it there until the next event.<br>You dont have to water it anymore.</td>
     <td>1</td>
     <td>Summer</td>
     <td>11-30</td>